 An employer may recommend that the employee cancel or postpone their personal travel to an affected area, but it cannot restrict such personal travel.
 In this case, the employer can require employees who have traveled to an affected area, whether for personal or business reasons, to work from home or stay away from the workplace for a certain period.
 Whatever measures are implemented should be applied to the entire workforce to avoid discrimination claims.

-Given the threat of the COVID-19 epidemic, employers can implement teleworking as an adjustment to ensure continuity of the company’s business and guarantee employees’ protection.
+Given the COVID-19 epidemic, employers are required to implement teleworking as an adjustment to ensure continuity of the company’s business and guarantee employees’ protection.
 An employer can require employees to work from home, even without their consent (except that consent is required for protected employees, such as elected members of a works council).

 If telework is not an option, the employer can modify the dates of employees’ paid leaves that already have been scheduled, to cover the quarantine period.
 If the employee does not have paid leave scheduled yet, the employer cannot force them to use the paid leaves, unless the collective bargaining agreement, the employment contract or the company rules specifically authorize the employer to do so.
 If the employee refuses to use their paid leaves, or does not have enough paid leaves left, the employer can exempt them from work activities, but will have to pay them a salary.